 Set in the rugged Valley of the Tean Peaks, Moraine Lake is surrounded by mountains, waterfalls, and rock piles, creating a scene so stunning it almost seems unreal.
 Take pleasure in this stop by admiring the intense blue-green hue of the water up close, or venture up the path to get an overhead view.

 This evening, join fellow travelers (and new friends) for a farewell dinner commemorating this memorable tour.

 Overnight: The Rimrock Resort Hotel (B,L,D)

 Day 7: Banff / Calgary / Depart for U.S.

 After breakfast, guests departing during the suggested time take the complimentary group transfer to Calgary International Airport for flights home.
 (B)

-Guests should be comfortable boarding and disembarking trains without assistance, walking and moving between coaches while the train is in motion and navigating stairs to the upper level of the coach.
-Guests should also be able to enjoy outdoor walking with sure-footing on uneven terrain, get in and out of a motor coach without assistance, and be able to manage stairs.
+We expect that guests on this program can enter and exit a motor coach without assistance and be sure-footed on inclines and varying terrain.
+Guests also should be comfortable boarding and disembarking trains without assistance, walking and moving between coaches while the train is in motion, and navigating stairs to the upper level of the coach.

 If you can walk a moderately paced mile, you will be able to enjoy all of the excursions.
 Also, keep in mind that you will experience altitudes rising up to 7,705 feet.
 You may not be accustomed to these higher elevations, and it will be important to keep hydrated, get plenty of rest, and not overexert yourself.